samuelchassot/Bachelor-Semester-Project/README.md

 # Bachelor Semester Project -- Samuel Chassot
+## *Adding tooling support for Dotty Enum in Scalameta and Scalafmt*
 Bachelor semester project done at EPFL, in LAMP laboratory.
-The subject was Adding tooling support for *Dotty Enum in Scalameta and Scalafmt*.

 In this repository, you can find the report.